Preventing our dog from eating our cat's food.

-But now the real problem is keeping the dogs weight down by preventing him for eating the cat's food also!
+But now the real problem is keeping the dog's weight down by preventing him for eating the cat's food also!
 Or dog will eat anything he finds including other animals waste!
 Well, he's finally growing out of the that.
 (See my article about how we found our dog as a two month old puppy dumped in a field.)
 Abandoned puppy.

 We need to feed the cat on the floor!

 I stopped at Walmart and picked up a 73 quart clear storage container.
 At the time, clear seemed like the best choice and I guess it still is.
 73 quarts worked out to be just about a perfect size.
-In one corner I cut a hole just big enough to allow our cat to enter, but small enough that our dog can't get his head in.
+In one corner I cut a hole just big enough to allow our cat to enter, but small enough that our dog cannot get his head in.
 As you can see from the photos, I put the container on the floor upside down.
 It seemed easier this way.
-Certainly it's much easier to clean.
+Certainly it is much easier to clean.

 Becoming accustomed to the feeder.

 He did take about a week to become accustomed to the container.
 The clear sides confused him.
 He would see the food but not realize how to get to it.
 Also we had changed his feeding location, which befuddled him as well.
 But all we really had to do was draw his attention to the opening for about a week.
 He was tentative at first about going in, so for the first try the food was in the opposite corner but I put a piece of tasty meat near the opening.
 This drew him halfway in and then he saw the food dish and went the rest of the way in.
-Now after about a week he finds the container himself and walks in whenever he wants and of course our dog can't get to the cat food.
+Now after about a week he finds the container himself and walks in whenever he wants and our dog cannot get to the cat food.